-Join Jungwoo Ryoo for an in-depth discussion in this video Computer forensics certifications, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Computer forensics certifications, part of Learning Computer Forensics.

 - Obtaining a certification is a good way to increase…your credibility as a computer forensics investigator.…There are many, two different types of certifications…out there.…One is those provided by tool vendors,…such as guidance software…or access data.…The other is provided by professional associations…such as EC-Council…or International Association of Computer Investigative…Specialists (IACIS).…